dvll13/exercise/_notes/typescript.md

   ```

   - **GENERIC** UTILITY TYPES
-  - `Partial` - TEMPORARY wrap the Type and turn it into a type where all the objects are OPTIONAL
+  - `Partial` - TEMPORARY wrap the Type and turn it into a type where all the props are OPTIONAL

   ```ts
   function createCourseGoal(title: string, description: string, date: Date): CourseGoal {